List of islands of Saint Pierre and Miquelon

 The following is a list of the islands of the French territorial collectivity of Saint Pierre and Miquelon.

 Saint Pierre and Miquelon was a colony of France.
-It became a territoire d'outre-mer (overseas territory) in 1946, a département d'outre-mer (overseas department) on 1976-07-19, and then a collectivité territoriale (territorial collectivity) on 1985-06-11.
+It became an overseas territory in 1946, an overseas department on 1976-07-19, and then a collectivité territoriale (territorial collectivity) on 1985-06-11.
 Saint Pierre and Miquelon has a department code of 975, which is an extension of the French system.